zaius/docs/content/docs/faq/how-to-bypass-timeouts.md

 tags: timeout
 ---

-## How do I bypass the timeout for build times?
+## How do I bypass the timeout for builds?

 Wercker will stop the build if it doesn't generate any output for 5 minutes.
 It can be overriden by settings `no-response-timeout` to the number of minutes of your liking: